-- 7.2 Complete the table in your answer sheet by determining the coordination number of central ions in 2-5. - 7.3 Complete the table in your answer sheet by determining the oxidation number 6.0pt of each metal (Cu, Ti, and Ce) in 2, 3, and 5. - 7.4 Complete the table in your answer sheet by determining the geometry of compounds 2-5. - 7.5 Complete the table in your answer sheet by determining the magnetic property 8.0pt of compounds 2-5. - Use the letter "p" for paramagnetic property and letter "d" for a diamagnetic property. - 7.6 Write the ground-state electron configuration of the silicon (Si) ion in the compound 4, and find all the quantum numbers for the 2p electrons in its ground state.
+- 7.2 Complete the table in your answer sheet by determining the coordination number of the central ions in 2-5. - 7.3 Complete the table in your answer sheet by determining the oxidation number 6.0pt of each metal (Cu, Ti, and Ce) in the compounds 2, 3, and 5. - 7.4 Complete the table in your answer sheet by determining the geometry of the 8.0pt compounds 2-5. - 7.5 Complete the table in your answer sheet by determining the magnetic property 8.0pt (paramagnetic or diamagnetic) of the compounds 2-5. - Use the letter "p" to indicate if the compound is paramagnetic and the letter "d" to indicate if the compound is diamagnetic. - 7.6 Write the ground-state electron configuration of the silicon ion in compound 14.0pt4, and find all the quantum numbers for the 2p electrons in its ground-state.

-Metal-free phthalocyanine ($\mathbf{1}$, H_2 Pc) is commonly formed through the cyclotetramerization of phthalonitriles.
-On the other hand, Pcs having different substituents are called asymmetric, which can be prepared by the statistical cyclization of two different phthalonitriles.
+Metal-free phthalocyanine ($\mathbf{1}$, H_2Pc) is commonly formed through the cyclotetramerisation of phthalonitriles.
+On the other hand, Pcs having different substituents are called asymmetric, and can be prepared by the statistical cyclisation of two different phthalonitriles.
 This method has no selectivity and the product is a mixture of all possible isomers.

-- 7.7 Draw the possible products that may occur in the statistical cyclization method by using F and G. If there are any stereoisomers label as cis or trans-. - F and G represent two different symmetrical phthalonitriles. - One of the products is \mathbf{F}4 as given below. - Draw other products similar to the format in \mathbf{F}4 .
+- Draw the possible products that may occur in the statistical cyclisation method by using F and G. If there are any stereoisomers as products label these as cis-or trans-. - F and G represent two different symmetrical phthalonitriles. - One of the products is F4 which is represented below. - When drawing the other products represent them similar to the way product F4 is represented below.

 Pcs are used as photosensitizers in the photodynamic therapy (PDT) of cancer due to their strong absorption in the visible spectrum and high molar absorption coefficients.
-PDT consists of three essential components: photosensitizer, light, and oxygen.
+PDT consists of three essential components: a photosensitizer, light, and oxygen.
 None of these is individually toxic, but together they initiate a photochemical reaction resulting in the generation of cytotoxic singlet oxygen ($^{1}O{2}$) that can destroy cancer cells.